mondoohq/docs/docs/mql/resources/aws-pack/aws.rds.dbinstance.md

 Amazon RDS database instance

-The `aws.rds.dbinstance` provides fields for assessing the configuration of RDS instances.
+The `aws.rds.dbinstance` resource provides fields for assessing the configuration of RDS instances.
 For usage, read the `aws.rds` resource documentation.

 **Fields**